 And film education?
 The Slovak Film Institute runs a special educational programme of four semesters on film language and history called “Filmový kabinet”.
 This is a very successful programme and we will start its fourth edition in January 2019.
 In the cooperation with the Association of Slovak Film Clubs there is a special educational programme for primary school kids focused especially on the essence of audiovisual media and animation techniques – “Film Cabinet for Kids”.

 The uniqueness of Cinema Lumière lies in the fact that we try to make a room for diversity, for all those films, activities and events that do not have any other space.
 We welcome you to visit and contact us whenever you are in Bratislava, Slovakia.
-But please, be aware of the fact, that we are a strictly anti-popcorn cinema!
-But, on the other hand, you can have the best coffee in the city in our pleasant Kafehaus Lumière.
+But please, be aware of the fact that we are a strictly anti-popcorn cinema!
+On the other hand, you can have the best coffee in the city in our pleasant Kafehaus Lumière.

 Zita Hosszúová, Cinema Manager